Korijn/keycmd/README.md

 [![PyPI version ](https://badge.fury.io/py/keycmd.svg)
 ](https://badge.fury.io/py/keycmd)

+Prefix any command with `keycmd` to safely source your secrets and credentials from the OS keyring, instead of risky `.env` files (or worse 🙈).
+Common applications include npm, pip, poetry, docker, docker compose and kubectl!

+Supports Windows, macOS and Linux.

+## About

 The main functionality of `keycmd` is to load secrets from your OS keyring and expose them as environment variables for the duration of a single shell command or alternatively for the lifetime of a subshell.

 This enables you to store sensitive data such as authentication tokens and passwords in your OS keyring, so you no longer need to rely on insecure practises such as `.env` files, or pasting secrets into your terminal. 😱